MIT-LCP/eicu-code/content/tutorials/install_eicu_locally.md

     parent = "Tutorials"
 +++

-# How to install eICU-CRD in a local Postgres database
+# How to install the database in Postgres

-Prerequisites: *This tutorial assumes that you have already completed the [steps required to gain access](/gettingstarted/access) to eICU-CRD on PhysioNet.*
+Prerequisites: *This tutorial assumes that you have already completed the [steps required to gain access](/gettingstarted/access) to the eICU Collaborative Research Database on PhysioNet.*

 ## 1. Install Postgres

 Postgres (also known as PostgreSQL) is a database management system.
-To create an instance of eICU-CRD on your local machine, you'll first need to make sure that Postgres is installed.
+To create an instance of the database on your local machine, you'll first need to make sure that Postgres is installed.
 For installation, please refer to: http://www.postgresql.org/download/

 On Mac OSX with the [Homebrew package manager](http://brew.sh/), simply type ```brew install postgres```.
 On Ubuntu Linux, try ```sudo apt-get install postgresql-9.4```.

 ## 2. Place the CSV data files in a local directory

-Assuming that you have completed the [steps required to gain access](/gettingstarted/access) to eICU-CRD, you should be able to access the CSV data files on PhysioNet at: https://physionet.org/works/eICUClinicalDatabase/files/.
+Assuming that you have completed the [steps required to gain access](/gettingstarted/access), you should be able to access the CSV data files on PhysioNet at: https://physionet.org/works/eICUClinicalDatabase/files/.
 Download these files to a local folder and decompress them if necessary.

 ## 3. Connect to the database with psql